jamashita/anden/README.md

 ### `UUID.of(id: string): UUID`

-Returns UUID class instance.
+Returns UUID instance.
 May throw `UUIDError` when given `id` has malformed UUID.

 ### `UUID.regex(): RegExp`